rvacovsky/just-tech-news/README.md

 ## Acceptance Criteria

-When I got to the forum homepage I am presented with the ability to login if I already have an account or signup if I do not yet have an account.
+When I go to the forum homepage I am presented with the ability to login if I already have an account or signup if I do not yet have an account.
 That kicks off my session on the website which starts with a dashboard view where I can post clickable links and view my previously created entires.
 From this dashboard I can also edit my posts.

 When I click on the homepage view I can see all of the Just Tech News posts.
 When I click on the post of another I can comment or vote on it.
 When I am finished with my session I have the option to log out.